-According to the 2011 Population Census, the total population in the Area was about 6,350 persons which included about 2,400 inmates and residents in staff quarters of several penal institutions.
-It is estimated that the planned population in the Area will be about 8,450 including about 3,700 inmates and residents in staff quarters of the penal institutions.
-During weekends and public holidays, there are many visitors to the Area .
+Based on the 2011 Population Census, the population of the Area as estimated by the Planning Department was about 6,350 persons.
+It is estimated that the planned population in the Area will be about 7,700.
+During weekends and public holidays, there are many visitors to the Area.